absrp/PFDHA_strikeslip/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This repository contains the scripts and data required to create the general model published in Rodriguez Padilla and Oskin 202N.
-This information is stored in the General end-user model - Python directory.
+This information is stored in the main directory.

-Additionally, all of the scripts to develop this model based on analysis of data from the Landers, Hector Mine, El Mayor Cucapah, and Ridgecrest (foreshock and mainshock) earthquakes is available in the All scripts analysis (Matlab + Python) directory.
+Additionally, all of the scripts to develop this model based on analysis of data from the Landers, Hector Mine, El Mayor Cucapah, and Ridgecrest (foreshock and mainshock) earthquakes is available in the PFHDA_model_allcode directory.
 The data for running this analysis are stored in a separate repository that is also open-access (https://figshare.com/projects/A_probabilistic_displacement_hazard_assessment_framework_for_distributed_ruptures_from_strike-slip_earthquakes/162349).
 All figures in the manuscript can be generated using these scripts and data.

 ### Prerequisites